2008 Uyghur unrest: Incidents

 Police arrested 70 people from Uyghur ethnic group in the Silk Road oasis city of Kashgar on 3 April, fearing trouble when the Olympic torch passes through the city in June, The Guardian reported.

 Residents of townships and villages near Gulja, a city in northwestern Xinjiang, said that about 25 Uyghurs were arrested on 4 April on a tip that people in the area were making bombs.

 On 4 August 2008, two men attacked a police post near the city of Kashgar.
 They threw two improvised explosive devices and attacked at the police with knives.
 According to the government news agency, 16 policemen died and another 16 were injured.

 On 10 August 2008, in the oasis town of Kuqa, a series of explosions and shootings were reported.
 The explosions occurred at various police stations and office buildings.
 The events claimed 12 deaths, ten of which were of the attackers themselves.

 On 12 August 2008, unidentified men assaulted civilian guards with knives in Yamanya Town, leaving three dead and one critically injured.

-On 28 August 2008, a group of policemen were attacked by six to seven attackers with knives in the town of Qizilboy in Peyzawat county, resulting in the death two ethnic Uyghur police officers and at least two other policemen were critically injured.
+On 28 August 2008, a group of policemen were attacked by six to seven attackers with knives in the town of Qizilboy in Payzawat County, resulting in the death two ethnic Uyghur police officers and at least two other policemen were critically injured.
 According to the deputy Peyzawat county police chief, Omerjan, the police officers who are all ethnic Uyghurs who were searching a cornfield following a tip that a woman suspected of aiding assailants in the Yamanya attack was hiding there.